Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 4/Your Truth.md

 Don’t get mired in building the detail of your setting before you start playing.
 Leave room for inspiration and surprises.
 As you play, fill in the blanks to further deepen your narrative and world.
 You may even discover that some of the choices you make here—which reflect the common knowledge of the people—aren’t the actual truth after all.

 >The following section is available as a separate workbook at ironswornrpg.com, making it easy to print and mark your choices.
 If you are playing co-op or guided, do this as a group as part of your first session to give everyone input into your setting.
-See page 193 for more on starting your campaign.
+See [[07 Chapter - Gameplay in Depth|chapter 7]] for more on starting your campaign.
 ## The Old World
 The savage clans called the Skulde invaded the kingdoms of the Old World.
 Our armies fell.
 Most were killed or taken into slavery.
 Those who escaped set sail aboard anything that would float.
 After an arduous months-long voyage, the survivors made landfall upon the Ironlands.